Shruti022/Healthcare-Chatbot/README.md

 !./cloudflared tunnel --url http://localhost:8501 --no-autoupdate
 ```

-⁠- Set ⁠ GEMINI_API_KEY ⁠, ⁠ QDRANT_API_KEY ⁠, and ⁠ QDRANT_URL ⁠ as environment variables in the notebook or via the Streamlit sidebar.
+> Set ⁠ GEMINI_API_KEY ⁠, ⁠ QDRANT_API_KEY ⁠, and ⁠ QDRANT_URL ⁠ as environment variables in the notebook or via the Streamlit sidebar.

-- The last command prints a public HTTPS URL you can share for demos.
+> The last command prints a public HTTPS URL you can share for demos.

 ### Optional: Deploying to Google Cloud Run

-The repo includes a ⁠ Dockerfile ⁠ so you can deploy the Streamlit app as a container on Cloud Run.[1][2]
+The repo includes a ⁠ Dockerfile ⁠ so you can deploy the Streamlit app as a container on Cloud Run.

 ⁠*High-level steps:*
 1. Build and push the image: